Banuba/ve-sdk-flutter-integration-sample/mddocs/android_integration.md

 # Android Integration Guide into Flutter project

-An integration and customization of Banuba Video Editor UI SDK is implemented in **android** directory of your Flutter project using native Android development process.
+An integration and customization of Banuba Video Editor SDK is implemented in **android** directory of your Flutter project using native Android development process.

 ## Basic
-The following steps help to complete basic integration into your project.
+The following steps help to complete basic integration into your Flutter project.

 <ins>All changes are made in **android** directory.</ins>
+1. __Set Banuba Video Editor SDK token__
+   Set Banuba token in [resources](https://github.com/Banuba/ve-sdk-flutter-integration-sample/blob/main/android/app/src/main/res/values/string.xml#L5).<br></br>
+   To get access to your trial, please, get in touch with us by [filling a form](https://www.banuba.com/video-editor-sdk) on our website.
+Our sales managers will send you the trial token.<br>
+   :exclamation: The token **IS REQUIRED** to run sample and an integration in your app.<br></br>

-1. __Add Banuba Video Editor UI SDK dependencies__ </br>
+2. __Add Banuba Video Editor SDK dependencies__ </br>
    Add Banuba repositories in main gradle file to get Video Editor SDK and AR Cloud dependencies.
     ```groovy
         maven {